- News Releases

 Journalists: Broadcast-quality video (0:59) is in the downloads at the end of this post.
 Please "Courtesy: Mayo Clinic News Network."
 Read the script.

-The team at Mayo Clinic prefer to see patients screened for colorectal cancer before they show symptoms.
+The team at Mayo Clinic prefers to see patients screened for colorectal cancer before they show symptoms.

 "We want to try to bring patients in who are not having any symptoms," says Dr. Kisiel.